microprediction/timemachines/README.md

 The s-k-a-t-e-r functions take on the responsibility of incremental estimation, so you don't have to.

-Some skaters are computationally efficient in this respect, whereas others are drawn from traditional packages intended for batch/offline work, and are not.
-(It is sometimes useful to compare the accuracy of fast and slow algorithms, even if the latter might not suit your production volumetrics.)
+Some skaters are computationally efficient in this respect, whereas others are drawn from traditional packages intended for batch/offline work, and can be quite slow when called repeatedly.
+But they are here because it is necessary to compare the accuracy of fast and slow algorithms, even if the latter might not suit your production volumetrics.

    2. **Ongoing, incremental, empirical evaluation**.
 Again, see the [leaderboards](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) produced by the accompanying repository [timeseries-elo-ratings](https://github.com/microprediction/timeseries-elo-ratings).
 Assessment is always out of sample and uses *live*, constantly updating real-world data